28 Fun Things To Do in Melbourne at Night

 Address: 377 Russell St, Melbourne

-Hangman’s Night Tour: Select nights, 8pm, not suitable for children 16 and under, book tickets online here
+Hangman’s Night Tour: Select nights, 6.30pm and 8pm, not suitable for children 16 and under, book tickets online here

 Ghosts?
 What Ghosts!
-Tour: Select nights, 8pm, not recommended for children 12 and under, book tickets online here
+Tour: Select nights, 6.30pm and 8pm, not recommended for children 12 and under, book tickets online here

-If you’re really struggling to find things to do at night in Melbourne, then why not fall back on an old favourite?
-Melbourne has a range of cinemas to suit a range of cinematic and architectural tastes, so you really can take your pick.
+If you’re really struggling to find things to do at night in Melbourne (although, really – have you read this whole list?!), then why not fall back on an old favourite?
+Melbourne has plenty of cinemas that show everything from the latest blockbusters to obscure arthouse releases, so you really can take your pick.

 Check out the Astor Theatre for classic movies and double features in Art Deco surroundings.
-Or try the Palace Westgarth, almost universally known as the most beautiful cinema in the city.
+Or try the Palace Westgarth, considered one of the most beautiful cinemas in the city.

 The ACMI is a good choice for foreign films and documentaries, and for blockbusters and arthouse films, try the Palace Cinema Como for the latest films with a touch of luxury.